 1. Troubleshooting guide

-If you experience an issue with a chart, report, or data source, check this guide to see if it's listed, and if so, click Steps to resolve to learn how you might further investigate and fix the problem.
+If you experience an issue with a chart, report, or data source, check this guide to see if it's listed.
+If your issue is listed, click Steps to resolve to learn how you might further investigate and fix the problem.

 In this article: